 - The landing page is promoted over multiple channels.
 Social media, direct mail, and digital advertising can all be effective.

-This tactic will be most effective when you truly understand your target audience and their pains and goals.
-This allows you to create content that is useful and will help establish trust in your company.
+This tactic will be most effective when you deeply understand your target audience and their pains and goals.
+When you understand your audience you can create content that is useful and will help establish trust in your company.
 Sales focused content that highlights your capabilities normally won’t work.

 Nobody likes those annoying popup “give us your email address” forms, but they’re used because they work.
 I recommend testing them.
 One client I have shows it only one time ever so as not to be annoying.
 Last week I had an opposite experience.
 I went to a landing page and was in the process of typing my email address in a form when a popup asking me to fill in my email address got in the way.
 Very annoying!
 There are many ways you can trigger a popup form that an enhance effectiveness while reducing annoyance.

 - Show the popup when someone gets to the bottom of a page and are wondering what to do next.